Murders of Abigail Williams and Liberty German: Investigation

 On July 17, police distributed a composite sketch of someone sought as a person of prime interest in the murders.
 The sketch was apparently created from eyewitness accounts of a hiker on the Delphi Historic Trails the day the girls vanished.

 On April 22, 2019, Indiana State Police announced a "new direction" in the case and released a new sketch of the suspect, while urging the public to look at the sketch, listen to the audio, watch how the man walks on the bridge and send tips to the tipline email.
 Investigators stated they had reason to believe that the suspect might be hiding in plain sight and was almost certainly familiar with the Delphi area, from living there, working there or for other reasons.
 An additional plea was made for help in identifying the driver of a vehicle left abandoned off the Hoosier Heartland Highway in Delphi, at the former Child Services office, between noon and 5 p.m. on the day of the murders.

-On July 23, 2019 a suspect who had been wanted for the kidnapping and rape in Tippecanoe County was named as one of multiple suspects being investigated for the Williams and German murders, according to Carroll County Sheriff Tobe Leazenby.
-The suspect had died by suicide the previous month.
-On April 27, 2021, Indiana State Police detectives named another suspect as a new person of interest in the Delphi murders.

-In December 2021, the Indiana State Police announced the discovery of a fake social media account which had been uncovered during the course of the investigation into the murders.A 27-year-old man from Peru, Indiana who was being held in custody for alleged sex crimes against children, later stated in an interview that he had created the account.
-In a 2020 interview with police, the man had said he spoke to German the night before she went missing, and planned to meet her on the date of her disappearance.
-He was not named by police as a person of interest in the investigation.